senemyalin/Data-Mining/README.md

 4-We used two methods commonly used for this : a)The customer average over the row. b)The product average over the column.
+5-We calculated the similarity between the users.
+6-We created ”find similar customers” function which takes the similarity matrix and the value of n as input and returns the nearest n neighbors for all the customers.
+We chose n as 30.
+7-We created ”customer product score” function which uses our above discussion to calculate predictions.
+8-We asked the user customer ID and printed the recommendations of 5 products for this customer.

+3-Conclusion

+In conclusion, we worked on NLP(Natural Language Processing), Neural Network Processing and Recommendation System.
+We learned how to analyze text-based data.
+In this analysis, we cleared the text by removing the punctuation and stop words.
+As a result of our research, we saw that every word has polarity and subjectivity, interpreted according to these values.
+Then we worked on application of a neural network with multi layer perceptron.
+By using MLPClassifier we taught the machine the product information and had it guess which brand it was.